kavia-common/fleet-management-system-179272-179281/fleetease_android_app/CI_README.md

-# FleetEase App CI
+# FleetEase Flutter CI Helper

-Always run Flutter from this directory (Flutter project root).

-One-liner:
-  flutter pub get && flutter analyze && CI=true flutter test -r expanded

-If CI runs from repository root, use any of these:
-  ./flutterw analyze && CI=true ./flutterw test -r expanded bash run_mobile_checks.sh bash ci_entry.sh analyze && CI=true bash ci_entry.sh test -r expanded
+Use the provided wrapper to ensure commands run from the app root:

+Examples:
+- ./flutterw analyze
+- ./flutterw test
+- ./flutterw pub get
+- ./flutterw build apk --debug

+This avoids:
+> Error: Could not determine project root directory for Flutter project

+From repository root, you can also use:
+- bash fleet-management-system-179272-179281/run_flutter_ci_robust.sh analyze
-  bash universal_mobile_ci.sh
+- bash run_flutter_ci.sh analyze